 You might want to buy a small ‘mini’ whiteboard ($10AUD on Amazon) to write on and can be especially helpful when explaining a vocabulary word, by drawing an image or breaking it down letter by letter.

 What props you use will depend on the age of the students that you are teaching and your own comfort level with using them.
 The list really is endless.
-You might want to have a puppet, prop food, costumes etc. Here are some fabulous videos showing the props that some teachers use with children.
+You might want to have a puppet, prop food, costumes etc.

 Remember, you can use use props for adult learners as well.
 Use a phone to ‘call’ your students, or put on a paper moustache to role play a discussion with an angry boss etc. Surprisingly, adults often respond to the same, fun activities that children do – just take your cue from how your students respond.
 Not all cultures are as comfortable with the notion of play and fun, so start conservatively and get ‘sillier’ if and when appropriate.